-The South African Yearbook of International Law (SAYIL) is an annual publication, published by Juta Publishers and administered by the UNISA Department of Public, Constitutional and International Law.
-As a Yearbook, SAYIL is, by definition, published retrospectively.
-In other words, the volume for a particular year is published only the following year.
+The South African Yearbook of International Law (SAYIL) is an annual publication, published by Unisa Press and administered by Unisa's Department of Public, Constitutional and International Law.

 The Yearbook publishes contributions in English in any area of international law.
 We encourage articles and notes on current issues and those that look back on developments that took place during the year of the volume.
 Although we publish articles in any area of international law, the editors particularly welcome submissions that have a South African or broader African relevance.

 All submissions are peer-reviewed by means of the double-blind system to guarantee impartiality and a focus on quality of the submissions.
 All articles submitted to the journal are peer reviewed by at least two reviewers.

 The final decision in the case of a dispute between reviewers lies with the editors, although in all cases an attempt is made to reach consensus between the reviewers.